michaeltelford/wgit/README.md

 Wgit is the ruby version of GNU's `wget` with an easy to use API for programmatic web scraping, indexing and searching.

 Wgit is a WWW indexer/scraper which crawls URL's, retrieves and serialises their page contents for later use.
 You can use Wgit to copy entire websites if required.
 Wgit also provides a means to search indexed documents stored in a database.
 Therefore, this library provides the main components of a WWW search engine.
 The Wgit API is easily extended allowing you to pull out the parts of a webpage that are important to you, the code snippets or images for example.
-As Wgit is an API, it's very useful in many different application types.
+As Wgit is a library, it's very useful in many different application types.

 Check out this [example application](https://search-engine-rb.herokuapp.com) - a search engine built using Wgit and Sinatra, deployed to Heroku.